Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Additional criminal history information can be accessed by residents as well.
 Details of warrants, probation, and other criminal sentencing is available to members of the public who know where to turn and how to request or access these records.
 The most convenient and reliable search methods will be described in the sections below.

-How To Conduct a Greene County Ohio Warrant Search
+How To Conduct a Warrant Search in Greene County OH

 Warrant details are considered part of Greene County public records as per section 149.43 of Ohio’s Sunshine Laws, and can be found using county and state resources.
 Sources of this information include the Greene County Clerk of Court and the Ohio Department of Public Safety.